-Are you looking for a medical career in New Mexico that will offer flexible schedules and will not require lengthy training?
+Are you looking for a medical career that offers flexible schedules and does not require lengthy training in New Mexico?
 Does a great salary and an excellent benefit package sound terrific to you?
-If so, you should consider becoming a licensed vocational nurse.
-Not only are there plenty of job opportunities for LVNs in New Mexico, but they earn average salaries of $44,000 per year!
+If you replied “yes” to both the queries, you should consider becoming a licensed vocational nurse (LVN) in the great state of New Mexico.
+Not only are there plenty of job opportunities for LVNs in New Mexico, but they earn a mean wage of $50,480 per year!

 After completing an approved LVN program, the next step to becoming an LVN is to take the NCLEX-PN.
 You must pass this licensing exam for you to obtain a nursing license from the New Mexico Board of Nursing.